2. Jody Noe

 Holistic women’s education has been Corinna’s primary focus over recent years, and out of this effort she has led thousands of women from all paths of life into the green world of herbal medicine.
-Corinna shares her knowledge and her loving connection with mother nature by engaging women in the sphere of plant medicines each spring during her yearly Wise Women’s Herbal Immersion.
+Corinna shares her knowledge and her loving connection with mother nature by engaging women in the sphere of plant medicines each spring during her yearly immersions.

-Corinna studied extensively with Susun Weed before launching Red Moon Herbs, which has consistently carried out its mission of providing safe, effective and abundant herbal remedies to the community for over twenty years.
-Corinna now directs the annual Southeast Wise Women’s Herbal Conference, the largest women’s herb gathering in the US.
+Corinna studied extensively with various world-renowned teachers before launching Red Moon Herbs, which has consistently carried out its mission of providing safe, effective and abundant herbal remedies to the community for over twenty years.
+Corinna directed the late Southeast Wise Women’s Herbal Conference, which was one of the largest women’s herb gatherings in the US.

 4. Rosemary Gladstar

 If there’s one name that nearly everyone in the ‘herbie’ world knows, it’s probably that of Rosemary Gladstar.
 But not only is it a nice name to know (who doesn’t like rosemary, after all?), she herself is a wealth of inspiration and encouragement to all wise women who walk along the healer’s path.
 To list the accomplishments of someone like Rosemary is beyond our scope, but let’s just say the books of Rosemary Gladstar are to some a sort of “gateway” into herbal medicine.